bebosudo/sest/hw/setup.md

 Then, once platformio is installed (python2 only :( ) run: `pio run -t upload`.

-Make sure to set WiFi credentials correctly in `src/secret_settings.h`
+Make sure to set WiFi credentials correctly in `src/secret_settings.h`.

+To read the ouput from the serial on the terminal use: `pio device monitor`.